jaysylvester/citizen/README.md

 ### JSON Format

-You can tell a controller to return its content as plain text JSON by adding the `format` URL parameter:
+You don't need a custom view just for JSON.
+You can tell a controller to return its content as plain text JSON by adding the `format` URL parameter.

     http://www.cleverna.me/article/My-Clever-Article-Title/page/2/format/json